 Drugs in some of our cost-sharing tiers are not eligible for this type of exception.
-We do not lower the cost-sharing amount for drugs in Tiers 2 (Preferred brand drugs and 5 (Specialty Tier).
+We do not lower the cost-sharing amount for drugs in Tiers 2 (Preferred brand drugs), Tier 5 (Specialty Tier), or non-Part D drugs on the Drug List.

-What if your coverage changes for one of your drugs?

-The Drug List can change during the year
+What if your coverage changes for one of your drugs?The Drug List can change during the year